ullamonster/cardano-cli-token-transactions/README.md

 No guarantees this will work for you, use at your own risk!

+These scripts DO NOT account for NFTs or other native tokens and should not be used if you have anything besides ADA in the wallet.

 ## Files

 - buildTX.sh - Builds a raw transaction for the amount of lovelace and the destination address you provide as inputs, ready for signing